JuoTungChen/ROS2_pick_and_place_UR5/README.md

 ## UR5 Gripper Description

-This package combines the urdf of UR5 with the urdf of the robotiq gripper.
+This package combines the urdf of UR5 with the robotiq gripper.
-It attaches the gripper at the tool0 of the UR5.
+It attaches the gripper at the tool0 frame of the UR5.
 <p align="center">
 <img src="https://github.com/JuoTungChen/ROS2_pick_and_place_UR5/blob/master/ur5_gripper_description/ur5_gripper.png" width="400">